Avalanche Press Homepage Avalanche Press Online Store

 While Kachalov’s tanks probed forward, 18th Panzer Division rushed in to fill the void.
 In a near-run thing they managed to turn the Red Army tankers back before they could hit Grossdeutschland’s flank.
 Soon a German counterattack would entrap and destroy Group Kachalov.
 The Kremlin would vilify the dead Kachalov by saying "while in encirclement ... [he] ... displayed cowardice and fell captive."
 In actual fact, he had died trying to lead his troops out of the trap.
 Much later the Soviets would rehabilitate him.

 This one is a meeting engagement between a medium-sized German armored force and a much larger Soviet armored force with lower morale and poorer-quality tanks.
-This one was pretty good as-is, and just needed general cleanup and improved victory conditions.
-Both sides score VPs for killing enemy steps, and the Soviets score VPs for exiting steps off the north edge of the board while the Germans score VPs for stopping them.
+Both sides need to eliminate enemy units, and the Soviets have to get units off the north edge of the board while the Germans must stop them.

 Scenario Six